 Neither the Securities and Exchange Commission nor any federal or state securities commission or regulatory authority has recommended or approved any investment or the accuracy or completeness of any of the information or materials provided by or through the website.

 Investors must be able to afford the loss of their entire investment.

 Any financial projections or returns shown on the website are illustrative examples only, and there can be no assurance that any valuations provided are accurate or in agreement with market or industry valuations.

 Any investment information contained herein has been secured from sources EquityZen Advisors believes are reliable, but neither EquityZen nor EquityZen Advisors make any representations or warranties as to the accuracy of such information and accept no liability therefore.

 Offers to sell, or the solicitations of offers to buy, any security can only be made through official offering documents that contain important information about risks, fees and expenses.

 Investing in private companies may be considered highly speculative and involves a high degree of risk, including the risk of substantial loss of investment.
 Please click here for a more detailed explanation of the risks involved by investing through EquityZen's platform.
 For additional details regarding the allocation policies of EquityZen and affiliated entities, please click here.
+For additional information regarding a Trusted Contact Person, please click here.
 Investors should conduct their own due diligence, not rely on the financial assumptions or estimates displayed on this website, and are encouraged to consult with a financial advisor, attorney, accountant, and any other professional that can help you to understand and assess the risks associated with any investment opportunity.
 For a summary of our Business Continuity Plan, please click here.